Knowledge Hub

 Term and Termination: the duration of the joint venture, including termination provisions, conditions for dissolution and exit strategies should be considered and set out in detail.

-Confidentiality and Non-compete: clauses relating to confidentiality, non-disclosure of proprietary information, and non-compete agreements to protect the interests of the parties involved must not be overlooked.
+Confidentiality and Non-compete: clauses relating to confidentiality, non-disclosure of classified information, and non-compete agreements to protect the interests of the parties involved must not be overlooked.

 Can a joint venture agreement be modified during the course of a project, and how?